East Sheen area guide

 And what will you get for your money renting in East Sheen?

-The rental market for East Sheen commences at around 300pw for a basic one-bedroom, or studio, flat.
-If you are seeking a higher-specification, more modern one-bedroom property, in a more desirable location such as in close proximity to Sheen Lane or the Upper Richmond Road, then you can expect to pay upwards of 350pw.
-A larger one-bedroom flat in East Sheen, with outdoor space or located within a secure gated development with parking and leisure facilities onsite, can fetch up to 400pw.
+The rental market for East Sheen commences at around £1,150pcm for a basic one-bedroom or studio flat.
+If you are seeking a higher specification, more modern one-bedroom property, in a more desirable location such as in close proximity to Sheen Lane or the Upper Richmond Road, then you can expect to pay upwards of £1,300pcm.
+A larger one-bedroom flat in East Sheen, with outdoor space or located within a secure gated development with parking and leisure facilities onsite, can fetch up to £1,450pcm.

-Popular amongst young families and couples, two-bedroom cottages, complete with small gardens, are on the market to let from around 450pw.
-We recently let a charming two-bedroom cottage on Queens Road to a corporate tenant for 460pw.
+Popular amongst young families and couples, two-bedroom cottages, complete with small gardens, are on the market to let from around £2,00pcm up to £2,350pcm.
+We recently let a charming two-bedroom cottage on Queens Road to a tenant moving to the area for schools for £2,350pcm.

-Larger cottages are also on the market, but prices start in the region of 550pw.
-Popular amongst young professionals and sharers, two-bedroom properties within old converted mansion blocks around the Upper Richmond Road can fetch up to 485pw.
+Smaller cottages are also very popular with prices starting in the region of £1,800pcm.
+Popular amongst young professionals and sharers are two-bedroom properties within old converted mansion blocks around the Upper Richmond Road which can fetch up to £2,000pcm.

-For a larger, family home, such as the four- or five-bed terraced and semi-detached houses on roads such a Palewell Park and Richmond Park Road, around 1,100pw is commanded, with many climbing towards 1,500pw.
-There are some wonderful, very large detached/gated houses further out, in and around the borders of Richmond Park, and these can achieve up to 3,750pw.
-One such example is a home on York Avenue, which we let for 2,200pw, with a garden backing onto the park, and a home cinema.
+For a larger, family home, such as the four or five-bedroom, terraced and semi-detached houses on roads such a Palewell Park and Richmond Park Road, around £4,500pcm is commanded, with many climbing towards £6,500pcm.
+There are some wonderful, very large detached/gated houses further out, in and around the borders of Richmond Park, and these can achieve between £10,000pcm and £25,000pcm.
+One such example is a home on Roehampton Gate which we let for £11,000pcm, with 6,500 sqft of living space and off-street parking for three cars.

 What else can you expect from East Sheen?

-East Sheen benefits from its proximity to the 2,500 acres of the Royal Richmond Park, with access via the Sheen Gate.
-There is also Palewell Common, which has a playground, playing fields, tennis courts and a pitch and put course, and the National Trust-owned East Sheen Common.
+East Sheen benefits from its proximity to the 2,500 acres of the Royal Richmond Park, with access via Sheen Gate.
+There is also Palewell Common, which has a playground, playing fields, tennis courts and a pitch-and-putt course, and the National Trust-owned East Sheen Common.
 The abundance of families in East Sheen, which lie at the heart of the community spirit, is arguably a result of the calibre of schools on offer there.

 Green spaces in East Sheen

 East Sheen runs adjacent to the world-renowned Royal Richmond Park.
 This National Nature Reserve can be accessed from East Sheen via the Sheen Gate, and is a big draw for a vast number of visitors.
 One of the few surviving parts of common land that existed prior to Richmond Park is East Sheen Common, covering 75 acres and consisting of woodland, a cricket field, a bowling green.
-Additionally, Palewell Common offers further playing fields, a playground, tennis courts and a pitch and put course; all highly attractive to those that enjoy outdoor living, and all within 23minutes of central London.Read more
+Additionally, Palewell Common offers further playing fields, a playground, tennis courts and a pitch-and-putt course; all highly attractive to those that enjoy outdoor living, and all within 23 minutes of central London.Read more

 Transport in East Sheen

-The nearest train station to East Sheen is Mortlake, which reaches central Londons Waterloo in just 23 minutes.
-If access to the underground is required a bus runs to Richmond where the District line runs from.
+The nearest train station to East Sheen is Mortlake, which reaches central London's Waterloo station in just 23 minutes.
+If access to the Underground is required, a bus goes to Richmond where the District line runs from.
 This bus route is one of three that serve the area.Read more

 Properties in this area